 We do not know this with certainty.
 Here is what research has shown so far for patients who have significant improvement:

 The doses of ketamine that are used for depression are much lower than the dose used for anesthesia.
-This makes it quite safe and side effects are usually limited.
-Any side effects usually appear within 2 hours of infusion and go away between 4 to 24 hours afterwards.
+This makes it quite safe, and side effects are usually limited.
+Any side effects usually appear within 2 hours of infusion and go away within 4 to 24 hours afterwards.